auth0/auth0-mcp-server/README.md

 - More detailed logging
 - Enable by setting environment variable: `export DEBUG=auth0-mcp`

+> [!TIP]
-**_NOTE:_** Debug mode is particularly useful when troubleshooting connection or authentication issues.
+> Debug mode is particularly useful when troubleshooting connection or authentication issues.

 ### ⚙️ Configuration